beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/domains.md

 Begin allows you to add your domain to your Begin app through a simple process called domain mapping (also sometimes called host mapping).

-Once mapped, you can always swap out your app's domains at any time, or get rid of them entirely – your old `begin.app` URLs will continue to work.
+Once mapped, you can always swap out your app's domains at any time, or get rid of them entirely – your old `begin.app` URLs will always continue to work.

 ## Mapping your domain

+Domain mapping follows a simple process, and should only take a few minutes to get set up:
+1. Enter your `production` and `staging`
+2. Verify your ownership of the domain(s) by creating some CNAME challenge records to your DNS provider
+3. Map the domain to your Begin app in your DNS provider

+It's a lot faster and easier than it sounds, let's get started!

 ## Enter `production` and `staging` domains

 The first step in domain mapping is to enter the domains you'll be using.

-Begin's first-class support for `staging` environments means you'll need to add a `staging` domain too.
-If the domain you'd like to use is, say, `www.zombo.com`, we'd suggest keeping it simple and setting your `staging` domain to `staging.zombo.com` – but really it can be whatever you want – including another domain entirely (like `zombostaging.net`).
+Begin's first-class support for `staging` environments means you'll need to add a `staging` domain (or subdomain), too.

+Say your domain is `www.zombo.com`.
+We'd suggest keeping it simple and setting your `staging` domain to `staging.zombo.com` – but you can also opt to configure it to be `zombostaging.net`, if you prefer.

 In the next step, you'll enter the first two values in your DNS provider's interface, which will prove you own your domains and generate your SSL certificates.

 ## Generating SSL certificates

-In this step, you'll need to add two CNAME values to your DNS provider in order to generate your SSL certificates.
+In this step, you'll need to add two CNAME values to your DNS provider in order to verify your ownership of the domain(s), and generate your SSL certificates for HTTPS.

 During the SSL verification step, the first part of `name` gets entered as your CNAME subdomain, and the value is inputted as the value.
 For instance, when you're provided the following CNAME entry: